- General safety

 Over the years EHS has tested areas of campus reporting high temperatures, however, recorded temperatures have very rarely approached or exceeded the WBGT limit.

-For more information, review the SFU Heat Stress Prevention Guidelines to help prevent heat related exposures and illnesses.
+For more information, review the SFU Heat Stress Prevention Guidelines and Extreme Heat Preparedness Guide to help prevent heat related exposures and illnesses.